postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Watching a workspace

-The watch option enables you to receive an email or in-app notification when a team member belonging to the same workspace modifies anything within the workspace, for example updating the API schema, adding a collection or an API, updating an environment and so on.
+The watch option enables you to receive an email or in-app notification when a team member belonging to the same workspace modifies anything within the workspace, for example changing the workspace visibility to public, updating the workspace directly and so on.

 Select **Watch** on the right corner near the Workspace Settings to start watching the workspace.

 <img alt="Watching a workspace" src="https://assets.postman.com/postman-docs/watching-a-workspace-v9.jpg"/>

-Click the watch count to reveal the list of users who is watching the workspace.
+Click the watch count to reveal the watchers list.
 Click the bell icon on the top right corner to view the notification.
 The popup will indicate further information about the change that was made to the workspace.

 You will also receive an email with the information regarding who has made the change, what the change was, and when it was made.

 <img alt="Watching a workspace email notification" src="https://assets.postman.com/postman-docs/watching-workspaces-email-notifications-v9.jpg"/>

-> You will not receive any notifications for changes made by yourself.
+> If you have created the workspace, then you will be the default watcher for the newly created workspace.
+You will not receive any notifications for changes made by yourself.

 <!--## Joining workspaces